abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Real
 - **Description**: When move-method is set to 'cg-bfgs', a mixed cg-bfgs algorithm is used.
 The ions first move according to cg method, then switched to bfgs when maximum of force on atoms is reduced below cg-threshold.
 Unit is eV/Angstrom.
 - **Default**: 0.5

+### relax_new

+- **Type**: Boolean
+- **Description**: At around end of 2022 we mad a new implemention of the CG method for relax and cell-relax calculations.
+But the old implementation was also kept.
+To use the new method, set relax_new to be true.
+To use the old one, set it to be false.

+- **Default**: True

 ### cell_factor